robit-man/hydra/docs/docs/NoClipBridge.md

 - `room` — Room name (`auto` uses discovery).
 - `autoConnect` — Connect on startup.

+## Data Contracts
+- Inputs: strings or `{ text }` payloads.
+- Outputs: `{ text, from, room, ts, meta? }` plus status updates.
+- Transport is NKN-based; messages are JSON, not raw binary.

 ## How It Works
 - Connects to the NoClip overlay, joins the selected room, and relays payloads with metadata so downstream nodes can route/respond.